-If the 6300 has been supplied with an (optional) battery back-up, the battery will be capable of operating the 6300 for up to 8 hours.
+If the 6200 has been supplied with an optional external or integrated battery, the battery will be capable of operating the 6200 for about 8 hours.

-The battery can be recharged simply by connecting AC power to the 6300 and turning On the AC On/Off switch.
+The battery can be recharged simply by connecting AC power to the 6200 and turning On the AC On/Off switch.
 It is not necessary to turn On the Battery On/Off switch during charging.